Bayesian model selection in additive partial linear models via locally adaptive splines: Formulation of additive partial linear models

-There are many sets of basis functions available to estimate a nonlinear function represented by a regression spline, depending on smoothness assumptions, e.g., B-splines, Bernstein polynomials, Fourier series expansion, and wavelets; refer to \citet{kohn:etal:01}, \citet{gine:nick:16}, and \citet{ghos:vand:17} for details.
-For fast and numerically stable computation, we use the cubic radial basis functions,
+Many types of basis functions, including B-splines, Bernstein polynomials, Fourier series expansion, and wavelets, are available to estimate a nonlinear function represented by a regression spline, depending on smoothness assumptions.
+For fast and numerically stable computation, we use the cubic radial basis functions \citep{kohn:etal:01},